zsoldosp/django-performance-testing/README.rst

 requiring changes to your development workflow.

-Unlike regular performance testing tools (``ab``, ``tsung``, etc.), this libary relies on indirect (proxy) indicators to performence - e.g.: the number of queries executed.
+Unlike regular performance testing tools (``ab``, ``tsung``, etc.), this libary relies on indirect (proxy) indicators to performance - e.g.: the number of queries executed.
 It's a good rule of thumb that the more SQL there is, the slower it will be.
 And this way "performance" testing won't be slower than your normal tests!
-(Disclimer: while this tool is useful, classic performance testing is still recommended!)
+(Disclaimer: while this tool is useful, classic performance testing is still recommended!)